School SENCo – Mrs Kath Higginbottom

 • Your child’s class teacher will be available to speak to you after school.
 Please make an appointment.

-• Appointments can be made to speak to the SENCo (Special Educational Needs Co-ordinator) Mrs Hughes, at the office.
+• Appointments can be made to speak to the SENCo (Special Educational Needs Co-ordinator) Mrs Higginbottom, at the office.

 • If your child has an EHCP, they will be invited along with you to review this.
 The meeting will give us the opportunity to set new targets and discuss how we can support each other to best meet the needs of your child.